 - PlayPal Dog Park Buddy – Another great app for locating dog parks, and PlayPal allows you to set up puppy play dates with your friends.

-Swimming is a great exercise for your Labrador Retriever and a great way for them to keep cool during hot summer months.
+For the hot summer months, swimming is a great exercise for your Labrador Retrievers both for fun and as a way to cool off.
 Labrador Retrievers are natural swimmers, and their coat allows them to dry quickly.
 If you don’t have a pool at home, you can take your dog to a dog-friendly lake or fill up a kiddy pool for them.